BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Nm**: Even if you’re not necessarily thinking about either direction, you realize that you are within the two.
 Your non-thinking, your distraction, is within ‘with this, this is’.
-It’s within: What’s presently attended to, and the memory of it – even if it is presently unattended to in unawareness.
+It’s within: What’s presently attended to, and the memory of it—even if it is presently unattended to in unawareness.

 **Q**: What do you think about defining ‘with this, this is’ in terms of ‘the direction of what is attended to’ and ‘the direction of where attention is coming from’?

 **Nm**: Exactly.
-That’s what *yoniso* is.
+That’s what <span lang="pi">*yoniso*</span> is.
 The womb of what you’re looking at.
 They are simultaneously present as ‘with this, this is’.
 So what you’re looking at, or touching, etc… it’s there where that image is.
 It’s not in you: ‘In me’ it’s ‘there’ where that image is.
 So, it’s just outside and more outside (internally speaking).

 **Q**: Inaccessible.